 None of the metals measured exceeded the ANZECC (2000) low trigger values, with concentrations for cadmium, chromium, copper, lead, nickel, silver and zinc being considerably lower than the relevant ANZECC guideline concentrations (Figure 5).
 There are no specific guidelines that are applicable to aluminium.
 This years results are consistent with those reported for relatively "clean" coastal marine environments in New Zealand (Robertson 1997).
-For cadmium values, levels at some sites were below the laboratory detectable limits (Table 5).
+Overall, mean values were similar to what they have been in previous survyes and lower than those observed last year.
+For silver and cadmium values, levels at most sites were below the laboratory detectable limits (Table 4).

 Table 4.
-Metals concentrations in sediments at survey sites sampled in March 2014.
+Metals concentrations in sediments at survey sites sampled in February 2016.
 Units are mg/kg dry weight.
+BDL = below detectable limits.